 The office's friendly and open-door atmosphere fosters and encourages mentoring relationships between FTCA attorneys and law clerks.
 Clerks receive close review of their assignments and a candid written evaluation is provided at the conclusion of the semester.

-Weeks/Hours: Law clerks work part-time (16 hours per week) for ten weeks, minimum.
+Weeks/Hours: Law clerks work part-time (16 hours per week) for twelve to fourteen weeks.

 Students who will have completed at least one year of law school by the start of the clerkship.
 Candidates should be excellent writers in excellent academic standing.
 The office, however, considers the entire background and experience of applicants in assessing an application.
 Candidates must also be U.S. citizens or nationals, must have resided at least three of the past five years in the United States, and must successfully complete a background investigation.